vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 273

 Navarātra; on su.
 4 worship of Satī (Pārvati who threw herself in a lake on that date ) with arghya, flowers &c. and honour is to be paid to chaste women, mother, sister and other women whose husbands are alive ( KKN 404, KR 348 ); on su.
-5 nāgas made of kuśa grass and Indrāṇi are to be worshipped ( NA 47, KR 348 ); in bright half on a tithi with an auspicious naksatra and muhūrta going to field having ripe crops with music and dance, one should offer homa and should eat the new corn with curds as also new grapes (KKN 405, KR 303 ); in Sukla paksa when there is naksatra Svāti Uccaiḥśravas (Sun's horse ) first carried the Sun and hence he and one's horses should be honoured by an owner of horses ( KKN 407, KR 347 ); in su. pakṣa on Mūla one should invite Sarasvati, establish her on Pūryāsādhā in books, offer oblations to her on Uttarāsādhā and take leave of her on Sravana and one should not read, teach or write during these days (NS 171, SmK 352, PC 73).
+5 nāgas made of kuśa grass and Indrāṇi are to be worshipped ( NA 47, KR 348 ); in bright half on a tithi with an auspicious naksatra and muhūrta going to field having ripe crops with music and dance, one should offer homa and should eat the new corn with curds as also new grapes (KKN 405, KR 303 ); in Sukla pakṣa when there is naksatra Svāti Uccaiḥśravas (Sun's horse ) first carried the Sun and hence he and one's horses should be honoured by an owner of horses ( KKN 407, KR 347 ); in su. pakṣa on Mūla one should invite Sarasvati, establish her on Pūryāsādhā in books, offer oblations to her on Uttarāsādhā and take leave of her on Sravana and one should not read, teach or write during these days (NS 171, SmK 352, PC 73).
 In Tamil lands Sarasvatī-pūjā in books on Aśv. $u.
 9; Tulāmāsa (Āśv.) is sacred for bath in Kāverī river; and on Amāvāsyā

 there is a special bath in Kaveri river.
 Aṣādha-krtya-KR 196-218, KT 434-437, VKK 283–292, NS